-If your unremitted foreign income and/or gains arising or accruing in the tax year are less than £2,000 you can use the remittance basis without having to make a claim.
-You will not lose your entitlement to UK personal tax allowances or to the annual exempt amount for capital gains tax and you will not have to pay the Remittance Basis Charge (RBC).
+If your unremitted foreign income and/or gains arising or accruing in the tax year are less than £2,000 you can use the remittance basis without having to make a claim or complete a Self Assessment tax return (see 5.6).
+If this is the case then you:

+- will be automatically taxed on the remittance basis (unless the rules at 5.1.1 apply instead) - will not lose your entitlement to UK Personal Tax Allowances or to the Annual Exempt Amount for Capital Gains Tax - will not have to pay the Remittance Basis Charge (RBC).